 Losing a pet to a tainted product is a heartbreaking and preventable death in a family.
 If your family has been impacted by a tainted or unsafe product, speak to an experienced product liability and negligence lawyer Denver CO relies on today.

-Thanks to our friends and contributors from Richard J. Banta, P.C. for their insight into product liability and negligence cases.
+Thanks to our friends from Richard J. Banta, P.C. for their insight into product liability and negligence cases.